How Much Compensation Can I Claim For A Leg Injury?

 A duty of care is a legal responsibility for the health and safety of someone else.
 Some examples of when you could be owed a duty of care include:

-- On the roads: All road users owe each other a duty of care, meaning that they must navigate the roads in a way prevents harm to themselves and others.
-To fulfil this, they must comply with the Road Traffic Act 1988 and the mandatory rules and guidance set out in the Highway Code.
+3. On the roads: All road users owe each other a duty of care, meaning that they must navigate the roads in a way prevents harm to themselves and others.
+To fulfil this, they must adhere to the Road Traffic Act 1988 and guidance set out in the Highway Code.

-To check your eligibility to make a leg injury claim, or to find out more about the exceptions to the personal injury claims time limit, contact our team of advisors today.
+To check your eligibility to make a leg injury claim, contact our team of advisors today.

 How Could You Suffer A Leg Injury?